How to prepare for carpet cleaning

 we will do if they haven't).
 In Common rooms more furniture is moved

-especially anything going into the center of the room.
+furniture in the center of the room is usually moved.
 Furniture should not

 be moved until carpet is dry.